CyberSecKat/CyberSecKat/README.md

 😄 Pronouns: she/her

-⚡ Fun fact: Attacks on Internet of Things (IoT) devices are expected to double by 2025.
+⚡ Fun fact #1: Attacks on Internet of Things (IoT) devices are expected to double by 2025.
 Are we ready?

 <!---
 CyberSecKat/CyberSecKat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.